SophiaFrederike/NOVA-Infinite-Runner/README.md

     - I need something that adds up points to the health when I collide with the job
     - I need something that removes points from the health when I coolide with it (with the threat)
  - I need a counter for the points. --> This should also show up!
+- I need to define the range of the health from 0 to 100
+- I need to define the Game Over (0 points or less)
+- I need to define the Win (100 points or more)
+- I need to have a button, that allows a player to play again
+ - add better pictures for the coins

 Higher Level Goal:
  Was soll ein User nach dem Spiel verstehen?